Anne Beathe Tvinnereim

-Anne Beathe Kristiansen Tvinnereim (née Kristiansen, born 22 May 1974) is a Norwegian diplomat and politician of the Centre Party.
-She has served as minister of international development since 2021, and the party's second deputy leader since 2014.
+Anne Beathe Kristiansen Tvinnereim (née Kristiansen, born 22 May 1974) is a Norwegian politician and diplomat who servied as the Minister of International Development and Minister of Nordic Cooperation from 2021 to 2025.
+A member of the Centre Party, she also served as the party's second deputy leader from 2014 to 2025.

 Career

-Born in Halden, Tvinnereim has studied political science at the University of Costa Rica and the University of Oslo.
+Born in Halden on 22 May 1974, Tvinnereim has studied political science at the University of Costa Rica and the University of Oslo.
+From 1998 to 2000 she was member of the Centre Party's international committee and served as the leader.
 From 2000 to 2002 she was leader of the Centre Youth, and she was political advisor for the Centre Party's parliamentarians at the Storting from 2002 to 2005.
-She was assigned as secretary at the Norwegian embassy in Maputo, Mozambique (2007–2011).
+She was assigned as second secretary at the Norwegian embassy in Maputo, Mozambique (2007–2011).
+From 2013 to 2014 she was senior advisor in the Norwegian Ministry of Foreign Affairs.
+The year after she joined the Norwegian Agency for Development Cooperation (Norad) as Deputy Director and served until 2018 when she joined the think tank Agenda where she stayed for a year.
+From 2019 to 2021 she was county commissioner for planning, climate and environment in Viken County.
 From 2006 to 2011 she was political adviser in the Ministry of Transport and Communications.
 She served as State Secretary in the Ministry of Local Government and Regional Development from February 2011 to October 2013.
 In 2014 she was elected second deputy leader of the Centre Party.
+She announced in February 2025 that she wouldn't seek re-election as deputy leader at the next party convention.
+She was succeeded by Kjersti Toppe.

 Minister of International Development

 On 14 October 2021, Tvinnereim was appointed minister of international development and minister of Nordic Cooperation in Støre's Cabinet.